rackslab/RacksDB/README.md

 ## Status

-RacksDB is currently in _beta_.
-It is totally ready to use but we expect more feedback from real users (database structure, API, CLI) before considering a stable release.
+RacksDB is considered stable and ready for production.

 ## Quickstart